-Tyler is an associate at Starnes Davis Florie.
+Tyler is a partner at Starnes Davis Florie.
 He concentrates his legal acumen on civil litigation to include healthcare law and medical malpractice defense.
 Prior to becoming a teammate at the firm, Tyler retired from the United States Army, serving first as an Armor Officer and then as a Judge Advocate General (JAG).
 His Army practice focused on military criminal prosecution and what is called, “international and operational law,” providing real-time legal advice to senior combat commanders both deployed and stateside.

 - He has been very active in coaching youth sports, particularly softball and baseball.